A trip to the Netherlands, Belgium and Germany

 And here a short recap of the battles around the city during the second world war.

-After leaving Arnhem they stayed in a place close to the border, named something like "Lette Obenzaal", I can't read the name clearly.
+After leaving Arnhem they stayed in a place close to the border and they were veeerrry satisified with the service there.
+I can't read the name clearly but it ought to be Oldenzaal (thanks again Gerd!).
+The word before that could be Losser, another place close to Oldenzaal.
 If anyone know the place, please let me know!
-They were veeerrry satisified with the service there.

 My grandmother enjoyed the breakfast in the garden, "This is how it always should be!".

 Next day they pass the border between the Netherlands and Germany.

 Mercedes-Benz 219 W105 on the border between the Netherlands and Germany

 Given that they were in Oldenzaal and were heading towards Bremen, Gerd pointed out that the border crossing ought to have been done at the crossing Denekamp/Nordhorn.
 With the help of Google Streetview I found the old Dutch customs building which were not similar.
 I was a bit lazy and gave up, but Gerd "zoomed into" Germany from the Dutch border (due to unknown reason there is no Google Streetview on the German side) and found this.

 How the customs building in the large picture above looked like in September 2019 according to Google Streetview

 Then I realized, if you look at the second picture in the gallery above, you see the Dutch customs building as well.
 And it looks like below in the Google Streetview.

 How the Dutch customs buildings in the second gallery picture above looked like in September 2019 according to Google Streetview